Accounts and Roles

 Create a Host Account

 If you would like to set up and/or host a CS First club, you will need to create a CS First account.
 Anyone (teachers, parents, after-school professionals, etc.) can create an account.
-To create one, visit the login page and click Sign in with Google on the right side of the screen and select "Teacher (Host)" as your role.
+To create one, visit the login page and click I'm a teacher on the right side of the screen.

 Other helpful articles related to this topic: